 Shouguang Shandong, China Travel Guide

 Autumn (September-November) is often considered the best time to visit, with pleasant, clear weather, 15-25°C (59-77°F), and less rain.
-Winter (December-February) is cold and dry, -5-5°C (23-41°F), often below freezing, with occasional snow.
+Winter (December-February) is cold and dry, -5-5°C (23-41°F), often sub-zero, with occasional snow.
 Annual average temperature is around 13°C (55°F).
 Precipitation averages 550-650 mm, concentrated in July and August.

-The annual average temperature is around 13°C (55°F).
+The every-year average temperature is around 13°C (55°F).
 Annual precipitation averages approximately 550-650 mm, with almost all occurring in July and August.
 Monsoon conditions in summer bring heavy rainfall, which could lead to localized flooding and high humidity, affecting travel comfort.

-Late April to early May (Vegetable Sci-Tech Fair) & Summer (July-August)
+The End of april to early May (Vegetable Sci-Tech Fair) & Summer (July-August)

 Experience major agricultural expo; combines with other summer plans.